 It’s true that most people who choose creativity for a living strive for perfection.
-Content creators stay up late trying to conjure a more inspired analogy or create a more elegant design.
+When tackling content creation, creators stay up late trying to conjure a more inspired analogy or create a more elegant design.
 When your reputation is on the line, you want it to be impeccable.
 We all do.

 At Audienz, I’ve noticed a set of traits that allow our team to consistently deliver better than good enough quality, while mitigating the effects on cost and schedules.

 - Confidence – Confidence is difficult to measure for individuals when it comes to creative endeavors.
 At our most confident, we feel like we can take any piece of content and make it transcend.
 It can also be fleeting.
 Maybe you aren’t as comfortable with a concept or technology.
 Maybe you didn’t get enough sleep last night.
 But even within those extremes, I see a confidence at Audienz to listen to the nagging little voice in our heads that pushes us to fix things that aren’t necessary broken, but can be better.

 - Collaboration – Every content creator has felt like they’re on a deserted island.
 It’s up to you to create, edit, and deliver a piece of content.
 You pound your head against the wall trying to find ways to improve.
 On every project I have worked on at Audienz, I’ve had the freedom to collaborate with my talented colleagues, whether it’s a team effort from the beginning, or a final peer review before delivering to a client.
 In all cases, my teammates inspire better content creation.
 Whether it’s a helpful suggestion, a comment that stimulates new ideas, or a change in perspective that shapes the entire piece.